Tangent curves to degenerating hypersurfaces: Introduction

 This is the formulation which we use to carry out our calculations.
 The localisation procedure is outlined in \S \ref{sec: localisation scheme}.
 A novel and crucial aspect is the computation of $\LogOb$ (see \S \ref{sec: computing LogOb}), as well as a recursive algorithm for cutting localisation graphs into simpler pieces (see \S \ref{sec: graph splitting}).
+These give methods for explicitly computing the logarithmic part of the obstruction theory in terms of evaluation and cotangent line classes, which we expect to be applicable more broadly.

-The functoriality of virtual localisation allows us to separate out the individual component contributions.
-We implement the localisation algorithm in accompanying Sage code, which we use to generate the component contributions up to degree $8$.
-Organising the contributions according to unordered multi-degree, the first few cases are:
+The functoriality of virtual localisation allows us to separate out the individual component contributions and thus compute the desired refinements.
+We implement the localisation algorithm in accompanying Sage code, which we use to generate the refined invariants up to degree $8$.
+Organising by unordered multi-degree, the first few cases are:

 \end{minipage}